HistoryThis section has been translated automatically.

 - Schwartz RA et al (1996) Erythema toxicum neonatorum.
 Cutis 58: 153-135

-Incoming links (11)Eosinophilia skin changes; Erythema neonatorum allergicum; Erythema, toxic of the newborn; Erythema toxicum neonatorum; Harlequin discoloration; Melanosis transient neonatal pustular; Neonatal cephalic pustulose; Newborns, skin changes; Pustulose sterile eosinophils; Spongiosis; ...
+Incoming links (11)Eosinophilia and skin; Erythema neonatorum allergicum; Erythema, toxic of the newborn; Erythema toxicum neonatorum; Harlequin discoloration; Melanosis transient neonatal pustular; Neonatal cephalic pustulose; Newborns, skin changes; Pustulose sterile eosinophils; Spongiosis; ...
 Show all

 Outgoing links (8)Candidoses; Diaper dermatitis; Ll37; Melanosis transient neonatal pustular; Miliaria; Pigment incontinence; Skabies; Syphilis connata;